ZiminYue/CosmosVision/DevLogs/Research.md

 ### June 23

 - Conducted literature research on identity inequality caused by perception-based bias
-- Refined the 1st section of main body (not finished)
+- Refined the 1st section of the literature review's main body (not finished)

 ### June 24

 - Conducted literature research on identity inequality's effects
-- Refined the 1st section of main body
+- Refined the 1st section of the literature review's main body

 ### June 25